conda/infrastructure/TRIAGING.md

 At its core, triaging enables new issues to be sorted into these four categories, which helps to ensure that they will be processed at a velocity similar to or exceeding the rate at which new issues are coming in.
 One of the benefits of actively triaging issues is to avoid engineer burnout and make necessary work sustainable; this is done by eliminating a never-ending backlog that has not been reviewed by any maintainers.

-There will always be broad-scope design and architecture implementations that the `conda` team will be interested in pursuing; by actively triaging issues, the triaging engineers will be able to more easily track and tackle both specific and big-picture goals.
+There will always be broad-scope design and architecture implementations that the `conda` maintainers will be interested in pursuing; by actively triaging issues, the triaging engineers will be able to more easily track and tackle both specific and big-picture goals.

 ### Who triages?